 - Wired Network: To connect a computer, laptop, or other device to the campus wired network, you will need to register your machine, using the DHCP directions for Wired Internet Registration.

-- See Residence Hall Data Services for more information on connecting your devices in the dorms.
+- See Dorm Data Services for more information on connecting your devices in the dorms.

 - Virtual Private Network (VPN): If you are working from an off campus network and want to access secured systems, you will need to log in to the UA VPN (virtual private network).

 See Software Downloads for information on free or very low cost software available to UA students, faculty, and staff.

 Accessibilty and Assistive Technologies:

 - Disability Resource Center and Assistive Technology Resources provide assistive technologies

 - itAccessibility provides information and resources about accessibility for instructors, web developers, or anyone creating digital resources—such as websites, documents, and videos.

 - Antivirus/Anti Malware software